-The Form of Novel & Novel.The Form of Novel402 BNGH C- 101Social & Political awareness will increase students through this syllabus.2The history of politics and society will clear to them.3Literature is taught to see it in a larger of Novel: Bishbrikhsa by Bamkimchandra Chatya 1.1Education about women empowerm become context. apadhyay 402 BNGH C- 10students through this syllabus.2The history of politics and society will clear to them.
-33Literature is taught to see it in a larger of Novel: Bishbrikhsa by Bamkimchandra Chatya become context. apadhyay 10 2 The history of politics and society will clear to them.
-3 Literature is taught to see it in a larger of Novel: Bishbrikhsa by Bamkimchandra Chatya context. apadhyay clear to them.
-3 Literature is taught to see it in a larger of Novel: Bishbrikhsa by Bamkimchandra Chatya context. apadhyay 3 Literature is taught to see it in a larger on Novel: Bishbrikhsa by Bamkimchandra Chatya apadhyay Novel: Bishbrikhsa by Bamkimchandra Chatya apadhyay 2.
-This novel is the iterary source of E social movement of 19th century.
-A will help to know the 19th century s depth.
-3. A novel is a mirror of our society.
-T 'Brishbiksha' by Bankim Chandra Chattopadhyay, is inseparable parts syllabus to make the students visual through them.
-Bengali s a result, it society in That's why s of the 5 th SEM The Form of Essay Essay & Essay.
-501 BNGH C- 1.
-Essays enhance socio-economic and politic 5 1 Jai 11 knowledge.
-Essays enhance mindfulness.
-2. Different form of essays will enhance stude ents skills.
-Prachin Sahitya: Rabindranath Thakur 1.
-The successful essay writers who establish Bengali intellectual to root out the problem society.
-So, careful reading of his writing is know the existing social issues. ns of our u u u u u u u u u u u u u u u u u u u domonting 2.
-Women's pain shines through in his essays social rights. - 3.
-A clear understanding of Indian heritage w developed. vill be 4.
-An emotional connection will be created w stream poetry of Indian. vith the main
+The Form of The Form of Novel Novel & Novel.
+1 Social & Political awareness will increase among 402 BNGH C- students through this syllabus.
+10 2 The history of politics and society will become clear to them.
+3 Literature is taught to see it in a larger context.
+Novel: Bishbrikhsa by Bamkimchandra Chatyapadhyay Education about women empowerment.
+This novel is the iterary source of Bengali social movement of 19th century.
+As a result, it will help to know the 19th century society in depth.
+A novel is a mirror of our society.
+That's why 'Brishbiksha' by Bankim Chandra Chattopadhyay, is inseparable parts of the syllabus to make the students visualise society through them.
+5 th SEM The Form of Essay & Essay.
+501 BNGH C- Essay 1.
+Essays enhance socio-economic and political 11 knowledge.
+Essays enhance mindfulness.2.
+Different form of essays will enhance students' skills.
+Prachin Sahitya: Rabindranath Thakur The successful essay writers who established the Bengali intellectual to root out the problems of our society.
+So, careful reading of his writing is must to know the existing social issues.
+Women's pain shines through in his essays demanding social rights.
+A clear understanding of Indian heritage will be developed.
+An emotional connection will be created with the main stream poetry of Indian.

 The form of Poetry & Rabindra- follower poet & post-Rabindra poetry 502, BNGH C- 12 The form of Poetry There is considerable importance in poetry and the theory of poetry in literary studies.
 To create reflection of social tone in various poetic forms of poetry and narrative epic, ballad, sonnet can be seen.
 Rabindra- follower poet.
 19th century lyric poetry shows signs of individual distinction in socio-economic context.
 Transcending formal social boundaries, women poets have made there debut on a larger scale.
-Short story 503 poets have made there debut on a larger scale.
-3. Women's sacrifice is engaged in the service of the country.
-Post-Rabindra poetry The own words of flesh and blood people have been noticed in the modern poetry.
+Women's sacrifice is engaged in the service of the country.
+The own words of flesh and blood people have been noticed in the modern poetry.
 The new dream of survival of the marginalized people in the poems will make the students aware of the society.
 It is especially important to know the history of human helpness between the two world wars and after the second world war.
 Short story 503 BNGH , DSE-IA 1.Short stories are about small but intense problems in people's lives . knowing all those problems can make life beautiful.
 Essay 503,BNGH , DSE-IB Bankim Chandra Chattopadhyay is the first successful essay writer in Bengali literature, and Suniti Kumar Chattapadhyay, Annadashankar Roy, Abanindranath Thakur, Atul Gupta, Bhabatash Dutta are the other successful essay writers who established the Bengali intellectual to root out the problems of our society.
 So, careful reading of their writing is must to know the existing social issues.
 Poetry 503,BNGH,DSE- 2A Birangana by Michel Madhusudhan Dutta.
-1.19th century women's individualism flourished.
+1.19 th century women's individualism flourished.
 The history of that development will inspire the students to read Birangana poetry.